ryandeussing/jimhopper/_child-abuse/causes-of-abuse.md

 ## The Other Person’s Experience and Understanding Now

-Especially if you’re considering talking with or “confronting” a person who has abused or exploited you, it’s important to understand this: Their experiences and understandings of what happened, both at the time and now, are likely to be very different from yours.
+Especially if you’re considering talking with or 'confronting' a person who has abused or exploited you, it’s important to understand this: Their experiences and understandings of what happened, both at the time and now, are likely to be very different from yours.

-What may have been a high-impact and life-changing event for you may have been, for them, simply an outburst of anger, or the gratification of a perceived “need” in the moment.
+What may have been a high-impact and life-changing event for you may have been, for them, simply an outburst of anger, or the gratification of a perceived 'need' in the moment.
 In fact, they may never have even allowed themselves to know that they hurt you, or even think about it.
 Even if an assault was outright sadistic (that is, involved them taking pleasure in causing you pain), it had far more to do with something going on inside them than with anything at all about you.

-Again, while it may feel good (or less bad) to see them as “purely evil,” people who abuse and harm children are more complex than that.
-Like all of us, they have different "parts" of themselves that come out under different circumstances, and some of those parts are capable of doing very harmful things.
+Again, while it may feel good (or less bad) to see them as 'purely evil,' people who abuse and harm children are more complex than that.
+Like all of us, they have different 'parts' of themselves that come out under different circumstances, and some of those parts are capable of doing very harmful things.
 All of us sometimes think, “I can’t believe I did that,” or “I hate the part of me that does that,” or “I hate myself when I do that, but I just can’t help it sometimes.”

 It’s not so different for those who physically, emotionally or sexually abuse children, though of course it’s more extreme and harmful.
-For example, they may be highly “compartmentalized” or “dissociated,” with the part of them that physically or verbally attacks children, or wants to be sexual with children, split off from the positive parts of them that they usually present to the world (and which may enable success in work and some relationships).
+For example, they may be highly 'compartmentalized' or 'dissociated,' with the part of them that physically or verbally attacks children, or wants to be sexual with children, split off from the positive parts of them that they usually present to the world (and which may enable success in work and some relationships).

 > Things to consider before attempting a 'confrontation'

-Also, like everyone else, those who commit harmful acts, even violent ones, still want to see themselves as good, or at least “justified” in doing what they did.
-In many cases, they see themselves as still basically good, except for the “bad” part of them that leads them to harm others.
+Also, like everyone else, those who commit harmful acts, even violent ones, still want to see themselves as good, or at least 'justified' in doing what they did.
+In many cases, they see themselves as still basically good, except for the 'bad' part of them that leads them to harm others.

 In some extreme cases, people are confused enough to believe their harmful behaviors are somehow actually good.
 This is usually grounded in deeply disturbed and traumatic childhood relationships in which they came to believe that people can be divided into “the weak and the strong,” “victims and perpetrators,” “those who take what they want and those who get taken.”
-From those experiences, they may eventually come to see themselves as choosing the “goods” of strength, domination, and taking what they want.
-The feelings and hopes of the hurt little child are still inside of them, but such vulnerability and their capacity for love have long been suppressed, by others and by themselves, as a “survival strategy” that ends up harming themselves and others.
+From those experiences, they may eventually come to see themselves as choosing the 'goods' of strength, domination, and taking what they want.
+The feelings and hopes of the hurt little child are still inside of them, but such vulnerability and their capacity for love have long been suppressed, by others and by themselves, as a 'survival strategy' that ends up harming themselves and others.

-To overcome the normal external and internal barriers against using, abusing and harming children, adults often develop elaborate “rationalizations” of their behavior.
+To overcome the normal external and internal barriers against using, abusing and harming children, adults often develop elaborate 'rationalizations' of their behavior.
 They may fiercely deny or blind themselves to the clear negative effects of the behavior.
 They may even genuinely convince themselves that their actions are loving, and welcomed by children, therefore acceptable and even good.

 In some cases, people who sexually use or abuse children feel genuine positive feelings toward the child, including caring feelings.
-But the sexual fantasies, impulses and behaviors come from a different part of their being, a part that has little to do with the child or the child’s well-being, and everything to do with fulfilling their own compulsive “need.”
+But the sexual fantasies, impulses and behaviors come from a different part of their being, a part that has little to do with the child or the child’s well-being, and everything to do with fulfilling their own compulsive 'need.'

 In some cases, the person is extremely immature, terrified of emotional or sexual intimacy with adults and has no idea how to achieve either.
-They may believe that children are not only safer than adults, but more emotionally and sexually “pure.”
+They may believe that children are not only safer than adults, but more emotionally and sexually 'pure.'

 None of this means that such people don’t know right from wrong.
 After the fact, if they can ever let go of their rationalizations and other defenses against recognizing the harm they have done, they may feel great remorse for what they have done.
 For others, the defenses may become so hardened over time that they are unable ever to acknowledge and feel the excruciating truth.